Vilez0/victus-control/README.md

 ## Architecture at a Glance
 - **Patched hp-wmi driver** (`dkms`): sourced from [Vilez0/hp-wmi-fan-and-backlight-control](https://github.com/Vilez0/hp-wmi-fan-and-backlight-control).
 Enables writable `fan*_target` nodes and single-zone RGB that HP disables upstream.
 - **Backend service** (`victus-backend`): C++17 daemon running as the `victus-backend` user.
 Talks to the driver through sysfs, exposes a UNIX socket at `/run/victus-control/victus_backend.sock`, and reapplies manual speeds every 90 seconds to survive firmware resets.
+Provides a “Better Auto” control loop that watches CPU/GPU temps + utilisation (sampling every ~2 s) and continuously retunes RPMs in the background while clamping to each fan’s hardware maximum.
 - **Frontend** (`victus-control`): GTK4 UI for selecting AUTO/MANUAL/MAX, setting manual RPM steps, and adjusting keyboard color/brightness.
 Communicates with the backend over the socket.

 ## Requirements